-Shoulder pain can occur due to several reasons, including tendinitis or bursitis, injury, instability, or arthritis.
+Shoulder pain can occur for several reasons, including tendinitis or bursitis, injury, instability, or arthritis.
 Excessive use and various types of injuries can also have a major impact on shoulder pain, and symptoms of a shoulder injury can include shoulder pain, stiffness, numbness, muscle pain, stiffness, and exhaustion.
-Pain can also come from frozen shoulders or rotator cuff problems, and if shoulder pain is severe, it should be assessed immediately by a doctor.
+Pain can also come from frozen shoulders or rotator cuff problems; if shoulder pain is severe, it should be assessed immediately by a doctor.

-Shoulder pain is often temporary, but it can become persistent and require medical diagnosis and treatment.
+Shoulder pain is often temporary but can become persistent and require medical diagnosis and treatment.
 This article explains the difference between shoulder pain with its causes and treatments.

 The shoulder consists of three parts: the humerus, scapula, and clavicle.

 The bone in the upper arm is your humerus, the collarbone is your clavicle, and the shoulder blade is your scapula.
 The shoulder has a ball joint consisting of two parts, the ball and the socket or joint base, also known as the shoulder blade.
 There are two primary connections: a layer of cartilage cushions the bone and connects the cartilage tissue.

 The base or socket is called the glenoid.
 The humerus is attached to the scapula and covers the shoulder length, the glenoid, the base, and the muscle/tendon called the rotator cuff.
 Without a rotator cuff, the shoulder forgets its range of motion, and the tendon is the tissue that connects the muscles to the bone.